monarc-project/stats-service/docs/command-line-interface.rst

       --help  Show this message and exit.

-Will ask for confirmations and eventually drop all collections.
+Will ask for confirmation and eventually drop all collections.

 Pushing data